soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1A_Setup-Protege_en.md

 ---

-## Activation – What is your starting point?
+## Activation – What is our Starting Point?

 Consider the following questions: Have you worked with Protégé before?